tshine/swoosh/README.md

 [Task.Supervisor](https://hexdocs.pm/elixir/Task.Supervisor.html) for further
 options.

-It is not to say that `Task.start` is enough to cover the whole async aspect of sending emails.
-It is more to say that the implementation of sending emails is very application specific.
-For example, the simple example above might be sufficient for some small applications but not so much for more mission critical applications.
+One of the downsides of sending email asynchronously is that, if it fails, an error won't be reported to the user.
 Runtime errors, network errors and errors from the service provider all need to be considered and handled, maybe differently as well.
 Whether to retry, how many times you want to retry, what to do when everything fails, these questions all have different answers in different context.

-If the email was to any extent mission critical, a safer solution than `Task.start` would be required to make sure that the email gets delivered.
+If the email was to any extent mission critical, a safer solution than using `Task` would be required to make sure that the email gets delivered.
 Adding a job queue to your system would be a good choice.
 Elixir's ecosystem has many
 [job queue libraries](https://hex.pm/packages?search=job+queue&sort=recent_downloads).